The short history of biospeleology

 Slovenian coleopterologist Egon Pretner has collected systematically cave fauna from the Dinarides including that from Croatia and covered in detail beetle fauna.
 Zagreb biologist Milan Meštrov investigated the interstitial aquatic fauna, the hyporheic especially of the Sava River.
 He has discovered and provided a description of a new type of underground habitat hypothelminorheic, and which has undergone thorough research on Medvednica and Risnjak.
 The arahnologist Christa Deeleman-Reinhold from the Netherlands investigated systematically spider fauna of the Dinarides during the 1930s and, along with Josef Kratochvíl, published the largest number of works on Croatian spider fauna.
 A number of biologists from the famous Karaman family, originally from Skopje, explored the subterranean fauna of the Dinarides.
 In Croatia, a great impact has been made by Stanko Karaman and his son Gordan Karaman with their research into amphipods, and along with his wife Zora Karaman who has researched beetles.
 A large number of Slovenian biologists have investigated the Croatian underground, primarily the malacologists Jože Bole and France Velkovrh, Janez Matjašič, a researcher of flatworms, diplopodologist Narcis Mršić, biologist Boris Sket, who is still investigating a number of different groups, especially crabs.
 He the fauna of tiny shrimp were researched by the Macedonian crustaceologist Trajan Petkovski.
 Tiny aquatic snails were investigated by German malacologist Hartwig Schütt and Belgrade malacologist Pavle Radoman, and the pseudoscorpions have been researched by the Serbian arachnologist Božidar Ćurčić.
 After the Second World War, Josef (Giuseppe) Müller continued to research beetle fauna, whereas Karl Strasser the millipede fauna.
 Croatian biospeleologists collected and explored subterranean fauna, Branko Jalžić primarily beetle fauna, Roman Ozimec primarily spiders and beetles, Tonći Rađa primarily snails and Sanja Gottstein primarily aquatic crustaceans.
 In 1996, together with other scientists that supported biospeleological research, they established the Croatian Biospeleological Society.

-The first fifteen years of the 21st century, with over 100 newly identified species and a large number of scientific papers can be considered the pinnacle of biospeleological research.
+The first 15 years of the 21st century, with over 100 newly identified species and a large number of scientific papers can be considered the pinnacle of biospeleological research.
 Numerous researchers have collected species from Croatian caves, mostly through the activities of the Croatian Biospeleological Society, followed by several research institutions and speleological associations (Faculty of Science of the University of Zagreb, Ruđer Bošković Institute…) and NGOs (Biology Students Association – BIUS, Speleološko društvo Špiljar…).

 - Bedek, J., Gottstein Matočec, S., Jalžić, B., Ozimec, R. & Štamol, V. (2006): Catalogue of cave type localities of Croatian fauna.
 Nat.
 Croat., Vol. 15, Suppl.
 1: 1-154.